nocturnal-or/Bandito/README.md

 ## Authors
 * **Nocturnal** - *Initial work* - [nocturnal-or](https://github.com/nocturnal-or)

 **Nocturnal** is available for consultation, and resides in Canberra, Australia.
-Please contact via github.
+Please make contact via github.

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.